Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/exercise_python_packaging_text.md

 - In `setup.py` name your package `<your-GitLab-username>diffusion2D`.
 We will use semantic versioning, so the version you are developing will be `0.0.1`.
 The package url is the url of the GitHub repository of this exercise code.
 - Try to put `classifiers` in your `setup()`.

-## Step 4 - Create distribution packages
+## Step 4 - Create distribution archives

-- With reference to the lecture notes, create distribution packages for this project.
+- With reference to the lecture notes, create distribution archives for this project.
 Use `build` to create the distribution archives.
 - After creating the distribution packages, check the `dist/` folder to ensure that the archive files have been created.
+- **Important**: If for some reason the package does not work and you wish to upload a changed state of the package, then you have to remove all contents of `dist/*` before creating new distribution archives

 ## Step 5 - Create an account and a API Token on TestPyPI